johnwbyrd/pennyworth/doc/overview.md

 **Directory and File Explanations:**
 - `src/lambda/`: All Lambda function code and dependencies. `app.py` is the entry point.
 Add `requirements.txt` here for Lambda dependencies.
-- `src/cli/`: Placeholder for a future CLI tool for API key management and admin tasks.
+- `src/cli/`: CLI tool for API key management and admin tasks (now a REST client).
 - `tests/`: For unit and integration tests.
 - `requirements-dev.txt`: (Optional) For development and test dependencies (e.g., pytest, black).
 - `template.yaml`: The main AWS SAM/CloudFormation template, referencing `src/lambda/` as the Lambda `CodeUri`.